SciLifeLab/courses/ngsintro/1811/labs/NGS_workflow.md

 * What are the allele frequencies of the variant in different populations?
 * What is the allele frequency in the Swedish population?
 See the [SweGen Variant Frequency Browser](https://swegen-exac.nbis.se)
 * Are there any coding (exonic) variants in the LCT gene?
+* Add one or more datasets and rerun the annotation!

 ## Use IGV to look at your data
 Next, we want to look at the data.
 For that, we will use IGV (Integrative Genomics Viewer).
 You can launch it from UPPMAX using your graphical forwarding, -X or -Y, as you may have already tried, see [here](http://www.uppmax.uu.se/support-sv/user-guides/integrative-genomics-viewer--igv--guide/).
 However, here we will show how to run it on your local machine.